jvidalv/grafbase-nextjs-hackernews-with-clerk/README.md

 8. Run `npx grafbase dev` to start local dev server with your schema
 9. Run `npm run dev`, or `yarn dev` (in a new terminal)
 10. Visit [http://localhost:3000](http://localhost:3000)

+## Issues

+### Viewer

+#### Storing users manually

+There is no way to hook Clerk and your Grafbase backend to automatically insert users on sign up, so you must hack it, and create them manually on the login callback from clerk

+#### Query your user

+There is no way to query or store the user by certain prop, example, clerkId or username, or email, so I have to query all the users and find the one that matches (email or username) client-side.

+#### No createdAt/updatedAt

+I have to manually store the ms in which the user was created.